Characters of the Tekken series: Raven

 After that encounter, Raven was then sent to investigate the Mishima Zaibatsu once again via the sixth tournament.
 Raven is a featured character in Tekken 6's "Scenario Campaign" story mode, first appearing as an enemy boss defeated by Lars Alexandersson and Alisa Bosconovitch.
-He later helps Alisa and Lars escape from a rampaging NANCY robot, then Lars’ last journeys after Alisa was revealed to be Jin's monitor to spy on Lars.
-It is also revealed he is in a contact with Lars’ friend Tougou, entrusted him his tag give it to Lars as a remembrance, should Tougou died in battle.
+He later helps Alisa and Lars escape from a rampaging NANCY robot, then Lars' last journeys after Alisa was revealed to be Jin's monitor to spy on Lars.
+It is also revealed he is in a contact with Lars' friend Tougou, entrusted him his tag give it to Lars as a remembrance, Tougou died in battle.
 After Jin reveal his main reason on starting a world war, and apparently sacrifice himself to destroy Azazel, Raven and his men found Jin's comatose body, and begin to carry him to the UN via chopper.

-Unfortunately during Tekken 7 event where Raven's team was carrying Jin's body, they lost the boy, due to the latter's Devil Gene went haywire and took over his body.
-According to Master Raven's character episode, it is suggested that Raven survive the chopper crash and needs to be “retrained”.
+Unfortunately during Tekken 7 event, shortly after Raven ordered his team to carry Jin's body while he return to the base to be retrained under Master Raven's orders, his men lost the boy, due to the latter's Devil Gene went haywire and took over his body, until Hwoarang defeated Jin's devil, while Lars is able to secure Jin.
+Once the training is complete when Heihachi's true death comes into light, he returns in Tekken 8 at the same event where Kazuya reign supreme and reveal himself as a Devil to public.
+While properly confirming Heihachi's permanent death to his superior, Admiral Victor Chevalier, Raven is the one who suggests to reconcile their alliance with Lars' army, Yggdrasil, and ultimately allows United Nations to clear Jin's name.

 He appears with Yoshimitsu as a playable unit in Street Fighter X Tekken.

 Raven was portrayed by Darrin Henson in the 2009 live-action film Tekken.
 He defeats Eddy Gordo in the tournament and offers advice to Jin Kazama before the latter's fight with Bryan Fury.